Skip to content

 ROTH‑TECHNIK AUSTRIA Listed by lamashtu Ransomware Group

 On May 19, 2026, Austrian manufacturer RTA GmbH appeared on the leak site of the lamashtu ransomware group.
-The company, which produces and distributes metal pipe fittings, connectors, and forged components for pipelines across Western Europe, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or business data passed through RTA’s systems could be affected.
+The company, which produces and distributes metal pipe fittings, connectors, and forged components for pipelines across Western Europe, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or business data passed through RTA’s systems could be affected.

 Public reporting indicates that lamashtu posted proof of the breach on its dark-web leak site.
 The data consists of internal files exfiltrated before encryption.
 RTA GmbH operates in the pipeline fittings sector and handles import and export across multiple European countries.
 No confirmed count of affected records has been published, and the precise types of personal information inside the files have not been independently verified by third parties.